 In summary?
-Silver antimicrobial clothing is effective at controlling odor, but the side effects and longevity may not be worth it.
+Antimicrobial clothing is effective at controlling odor, but the side effects and longevity may not be worth it.

-Zeolites are volcanic ash that has mixed with alkaline water.
+Zeolites are volcanic ash mixed with alkaline water.

 Mineral-based zeolites capture and break down odor molecules and release them in the wash.
-Since materials enhanced with zeolites degrade odors, they require less laundering than standard clothing.
+Since materials enhanced with zeolites degrade odors, they don’t require as much laundering as regular clothing.

-Zeolites are relatively unproven technology.
-There is no significant scientific testing for this technology available.
-However, field tests show that it’s effective in keeping odors at bay.
-Additional testing is needed to determine if this technology is safe for use, but it seems promising.
+However, zeolites are relatively unproven technology.
+There is no significant scientific testing for this technology, although field tests show that it’s effective for keeping odors at bay.
+More testing is needed to determine if this technology is safe for use, but it seems promising.

 Hydrogen Peroxide-Treated Clothing

-Hydrogen peroxide has a long history of use as a disinfectant because of its nontoxic ability to kill bacteria.
-It exposes bacteria to oxygen (called oxidation).
-Since the bacteria are anaerobic and can't live in a high-oxygen environment, they die.
+Hydrogen peroxide has a long history of being used as a disinfectant because of its nontoxic ability to kill bacteria.
+It exposes bacteria to oxygen (called oxidation), and since the bacteria can't live in a high-oxygen environment, they die.

 Many research studies highlight hydrogen peroxide’s efficacy in disinfecting hospitals.
 Hydrogen peroxide is also a household hack - use it to remove yellow armpit stains or as an ingredient in natural deodorant.